-First- -Adjust at the 90° Bevel Position
+- First- -Adjust at the 90° Bevel Position

-- Put the motor into 90° bevel position.
+1. Put the motor into 90° bevel position.
 Engage both bevel latch and bevel clamp.

-Place a block about 5" high on the tabletop, ahead of and right of the arbor.
+2. Place a block about 5" high on the tabletop, ahead of and right of the arbor.

-Elevate and move the carriage until a saw tooth forward and to the right of the arbor just touches the block.
+3. Elevate and move the carriage until a saw tooth forward and to the right of the arbor just touches the block.

-Pull the carriage forward and turn the blade until the same tooth is over the same spot on the block.
-The tooth - should just touch the block at each position.
-If it does not: - Release the bevel clamp (C in figure 6).
-Loosen the 4 cap screws (D in figure 6) holding the rear trunion (E, figure 6) to the motor.
+4. Pull the carriage forward and turn the blade until the same tooth is over the same spot on the block.
+The tooth - a.
+Release the bevel clamp (C in figure 6).
+Loosen the 4 cap screws (D in figure 6) holding the rear trunion - (E, figure 6) to the motor.
 Move the rear trunion by means of the two set screws (F in figure 6) so the saw tooth just strikes the block in the 2 positions with the bevel clamp engaged.
 Retighten the cap screws to a required torque of 200-225 inch/lbs.